JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 * Complete usual kinds of tasks associated with building a typical React application.
 * Explore how [Kotlin's DSLs](type-safe-builders.md) can be used to help express concepts concisely and uniformly without sacrificing readability, allowing to write a fully-fledged application completely in Kotlin.
-* Learn how to use ready-made NPM components, use external libraries, and publish the final application.
+* Learn how to use ready-made npm components, use external libraries, and publish the final application.

 The output will be a _KotlinConf Explorer_ web app dedicated to the [KotlinConf](https://kotlinconf.com/) event with links to conference talks.
 Users will be able to watch all the talks on one page and mark them as seen or unseen.